vrandall66/front-end-submissions-public/1708/mod-3/personal-projects/jorge_ed_perezga/template.md

 #### Order Of Attack

 1. Set up files and install dependencies
-2. Set up firebase backend
+2. Set up firebase
-3. Display pages
+3. Route pages
+5. Build gratitude journal
+4. Display Visuals
+5. Collect hotlines information
+6. Set up and render video with YouTube API

 #### MVP

-User can create an account, login, track stock portfolio value over time and compare their score to all others in the game.
+User can create an account, login, and use the app.

 #### Nice To Haves

 * Animations
+* English and Spanish languages

 ##### Unrealistically abmitious:
 * User Forum